i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   That would be in a separate proposal.
 - Methods of encryption, transmission, and reception of I2NP DLM / DSM / DSRM messages.
   Not changing.
+- No LS1-to-LS2 or ElGamal/AES-to-this-proposal communication is supported.
+  This proposal is a bidirectional protocol.
+  Destinations may handle backward compatibility by publishing two leasesets using the same tunnels, or put both encryption types in the LS2.
 - Threat model changes
 - Implementation details are not discussed here and are left to each project.